-- Ensure that the need is based on an extraordinary circumstance beyond the student's control, and that other approaches to addressing the circumstance would be ineffective or disadvantageous to learning. - Consult with the academic advisor to secure his/her approval of the request. - Submit a written petition documenting the need for an isolated or temporary change of pathway to the Assistant/Associate Dean for Academic Affairs.
+- Ensure that the need is based on an extraordinary circumstance beyond the student's control, and that other approaches to addressing the circumstance would be ineffective or disadvantageous to learning. - Consult with the academic advisor to secure his/her approval of the request. - Submit a written petition documenting the need for an isolated or temporary change of pathway to the Assistant/Associate Dean in the Office of Academic and Student Affairs.
 The petition may include a statement from the academic advisor in addition to the student's statement.

-Upon receipt of a written petition, the Assistant/Associate Dean for Academic Affairs will consult with the academic advisor and any other individuals deemed important to the ability to reach a decision.
-The Assistant/Associate Dean for Academic Affairs will communicate the decision to the student and his/her academic advisor in writing, and a copy of the student's petition and the written notification will be retained in the student's file.
-The decision of the Assistant/Associate Dean for Academic Affairs is final.
+Upon receipt of a written petition, the Assistant/Associate Dean in the Office of Academic and Student Affairs will consult with the academic advisor and any other individuals deemed important to the ability to reach a decision.
+The Assistant/Associate Dean in the Office of Academic and Student Affairs will communicate the decision to the student and his/her academic advisor in writing, and a copy of the student's petition and the written notification will be retained in the student's file.
+The decision of the Assistant/Associate Dean in the Office of Academic and Student Affairs is final.

-If a student's petition to enroll in required courses outside of his/her accepted pathway is approved, all pertinent faculty, department Chairs, School or University Offices, and administrators will be notified by the Assistant/Associate Dean for Academic Affairs.
+If a student's petition to enroll in required courses outside of his/her accepted pathway is approved, all pertinent faculty, department Chairs, School or University Offices, and administrators will be notified by the Assistant/Associate Dean in the Office of Academic and Student Affairs.